Andrew Pizzi, President

 She is also a founding member of Döngü Cooperative which is an R&D cooperative, aiming to support and boost agricultural production, and set up solutions and models for female farmers to continue cultivating their lands despite the challenges of climate change.

 Ayçe joined the VMN Board of Directors in 2022.
-She serves as the Communications Committee Chair and on the Outreach Committee.
+She serves as the Communications Committee Chair.
+She also serves on the Outreach and Conference Planning Committees.

 Marialuisa S. Gallozzi